kmanwar89/Documentation/BootstrapGitHubPages.md

 Back in my template, I changed the jQuery version to match the one I just created.

 Pushed my changes after commenting out the section for Google Maps and everything works.
 Now, to add background pictures to make the Parallax scrolling effect better...

+## Subdomains
+So I can even do subdomains on GitHub pages.
+It's as simple as creating a folder, adding an 'index.html' file to it, and pushing the changes from within GitKraken, as the drag/drop feature of GitHub doesn't support folders :(